sn4k3/Sharky/README.md

 Sharks are part of our life support, as they keep ocean healthy and balanced, so they have a very important role here, life can continue without us, but not without sharks, this show us how sharks are really important.
 Man thinks it’s superior over all in some way, I don’t believe in that, we all deserve same respect and, in the end, we are all equal being different.

 What makes me so sad just like losing the Sharky, is what we are doing to these animals, it must be a privilege to be Shark, but in this world is a sad and not fair thing.
-Sharks kills about 8 to 10 humans in accident per year, while we are killing sharks ate a stupid rate, at ±100 million per year and about 10% of remaining population, someday sharks will be gone forever.
+Sharks kills about 8 to 10 humans in accident per year, while we are killing sharks at a stupid rate, at ±100 million per year and about 10% of remaining population, someday sharks will be gone forever.
 If we think in numbers, and as they are amazing evolutions that survived mass extinctions with ±450M years, yet they are barely surviving to us for 20 years, really, what is that sad reality!?

 ![Shark killing](https://pbs.twimg.com/media/D0luR3eW0AAQZmz.jpg)